zwang695/javascript30/README.md

 ## Day 3: CSS Variables
 Learned how to create CSS variables, and manipulate them using javascript.
 You can edit variables with documentElement.style.setProperty

+## Day 4: Array stuff
+Played around with array functions including reduce, map, sort.

+## Day 5: CSS Flexbox
+Played around with flex containers and flex objects, can have flex in flex in flex.